LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Boons/Boon of the Tidecaller.md

 The Genasi can manipulate water within a certain range, allowing them to part or move bodies of water and shape them into simple forms, up to a maximum volume of 10 Litres multiplied by their \[PROF\] bonus

 ## Level 2 - Tidal Restoration (min 1 Essence)
-When submerged in water, the Genasi can draw upon the healing properties of water to regenerate health.
+When in contact with water, the Genasi can draw upon the healing properties of water to regenerate health.
+If the water is connected to and within a mile of an ocean, an additional 10 health is recovered.

 As an action, the Genasi can recover their own health or the health of a target within 15ft, see the table below.